neil-unomaha/CIF_CYBR_8950/cif-install-walkthrough.md

 ## Setup environnment variables
 Before running the CIF docker container, you need to create some environment variables.

+* You will set these environment variables on your _host_ virtual machine.
+Later on when you execute the command to boot up the CIF docker container, you will pass these environment variables in as arguments.

 The first environment variable is `CIF_TOKEN` which will contain a randomly generated string.
 This string ultimately becomes the bearer token passed in for all of your GET and POST requests via the request header for security (exception: we made our palo endpoint not require a bearer token be passed in).
 You can generate a random string with the following command on Ubuntu:

     head -n 25000 /dev/urandom | openssl dgst -sha256 | awk -F ' ' '{print $2}'